Save

 You’ll need to use the cooking oil and paper towel to season or cure your campfire cooking equipment which helps to prevent food sticking while it cooks and makes the clean up much easier.

-5. Keep a shovel nearby
+5. Keep a Shovel Nearby

 The shovel doesn’t need to be big, just big enough to help you manage the fire when it comes to shifting firewood or shovelling coals.